 How significant these events truly are depends to a large extent on whether we now see similar things elsewhere in the Western world.
 It’s quite possible that Trump’s presidency will lapse into a traditional conservative form, along the lines of Ronald Reagan.
 A Brexit, on the face of it, would seem of little consequence beyond the United Kingdom.

 However, some sort of sea change in people’s thinking does seem to have taken place.
 Suddenly, the simmering resentment against the smug, incompetent elites have come into sharp focus.
 Because of their increasingly obvious distortions, the traditional media outlets have become not only suspect, but more and more obsolete.
 People are now asking themselves whether figures like Marine Le Pen really are the racist scum they have been painted for so long; they are going to sites like Breitbart to get their information – and finding that such places really have nothing to do with white supremacy and fascism.
-As I mentioned before, the Internet is clearly the important factor here – that particular Black Swan’s chicks would appear to be hatching.
+As I mentioned before, the Internet is clearly the important factor here – the chicks of that particular Black Swan would appear to be hatching.

-So perhaps this is a major Black Cygnet.
-Is it possible that rather than changing one tired elite for another more energetic one, we are in the process of seeing the whole idea of a privileged ruling elite becoming redundant?
+So perhaps recent political events represent a major Black Cygnet.
+Is it possible that rather than changing one tired elite for another more energetic one, we are in the process of seeing the whole idea of a privileged ruling class becoming redundant?
 Perhaps not, but at very least the shock and fear experienced by the present elite is likely to produce some benefits to the ordinary people who’ve been ignored for so long.

 Talib makes the interesting point that negative Black Swans generally happen suddenly, while more positive ones come to fruition more slowly – after all, it’s easier to destroy than to build.
 In that case, we should certainly hope that what is afoot reveals itself over time.
 2017 is likely to be an interesting year – but then again, perhaps they all are in their way.